 We organise festivals, literary programmes and workshops in which we use fiction as a guide to help us navigate through the present.
-We do this in theatres, libraries, pop venues, asc’s, nursing homes, at schools and online.
+We do this in theatres, libraries, pop venues, asylum seekers centres, nursing homes, at schools and online.

 Within our international writing programmes authors, translators and literary professionals work together, crossing the borders between countries and languages.

 And we publish.
-We have an online literary platform De Notulen van het Onzichtbare (Records of the Invisible).
+We have an online literary platform Notulen van het Onzichtbare, or ‘Records of the Invisible’.
 We also publish books.
 Our chapbooks are a first example of our writers capabilities and serve as an artistic business card for the literary field.
 Furthermore, we make books with the stories of newcomers, of elderly people in nursing homes and of inhabitants of Curaçao.